Please upgrade your browser - this website will not display properly using Internet Explorer 6, or lower.

 What colour grout should I use?

-Always use a grey grout, never use a coloured grout for floor tiles.
+Always use grey grout, and never use coloured or highly pigmented grout for floor tiles.
+View our recommended grouts on the Adhesive and grout page.

 What is the spacing of the tiles?

 The tile spacing varies slightly but is never greater than 1.5mm.
-We understand that in order to achieve an authentic look the grout lines must be kept to a minimum, but wide enough to take a fine grout, which adds structural integrity to the finished floor.
+We understand that to achieve an authentic look, the grout lines must be kept to a minimum but wide enough to take fine grout, which adds structural integrity to the finished floor.

 What are Victorian floor tiles made of?

-These reproduction Victorian floor tiles are pre-moulded, unglazed fully vitrified (heat treated) ceramic (clay) and are made using a process called dust pressing, more details can be found on the Technical Details page.
+These reproduction Victorian floor tiles are pre-moulded, unglazed, fully vitrified (heat treated) ceramic (clay) and are made using a process called dust pressing, and more details can be found on the Technical details page.

 Do I need to send accurate dimensions?